All Products

 Why am I unable to log on after changing the password online?

-If third-party antivirus software is installed on your Simple Application Server instance, the software can block the Change Online operation.
-This causes the password change to fail.
-We recommend that you choose Change Offline or call the UpdateInstanceAttribute operation to reset the instance password.
-Then, restart the instance and log on.
+If third-party antivirus software is installed on your server, it may block the online password change operation, which causes the password change to fail.
+In this case, use the offline method (restart required) instead, or call the UpdateInstanceAttribute API operation to reset the password.
+Then restart the server and log on with the new password.

-The logon password of your instance may be automatically changed because of malicious scripts or mining programs.
+Your logon password may have been changed automatically because of malicious scripts or mining programs on the server.
 Go to the Security Center console to investigate and resolve the issue.

 For more information, see FAQ about remote connection.